Conformal Uniformization of Domains Bounded by Quasitripods: Proof of the main result, Theorem

 Notice that if $\Omega$ satisfies Conditions (i) and (ii) in Theorem \ref{tripodkoebe} with some $H$ and $N$, then every $\Omega_j$ satisfies the same conditions.
-Therefore, by Theorem \ref{thm:mainestimate} we have $\Mod \Gamma_j(n) \leq M$, where $M$ does not depend on $j$ or $n$.
+Therefore, by Theorem \ref{thm:mainestimate} and the monotonicity of the transboundary modulus (Proposition \ref{transproperties} (1)), we have $\Mod \Gamma_j(n) \leq M$, where $M$ does not depend on $j$ or $n$.